elaforge/karya/doc/background.md

 dynamic environment and arg defaulting: also for brevity This leads to an usual way of writing named arguments: `arg=val | f`

-### implementation

-Call signature and Applicative.

-Improvement over nyquist: dynamic environment is naturally suited to Reader.
-The monadic distinction between evaluation and binding gets rid of the awkward nyquist macros.

 ### music